ada-lovelace-23/note-g/README.md

 - Install dependencies
 - Set up the continuous integration between Amplify and the repository

+### Clone the repository

+Using terminal run `git clone git@github.com:ada-lovelace-23/note-g.git` to create a local copy of the repository.

-### Create the resources using Amazon CloudFormation
+### Set Up Amazon CloudFormation and Create Identity Pool

 To run the stack using the AWS CLI: